Jacob Pitts

 Jacob Rives Pitts (born November 20, 1979) is an American television, film, and stage actor.
 His most notable performances were as Cooper Harris in the film EuroTrip (2004), as Bill "Hoosier" Smith in the HBO miniseries The Pacific (2010), and as Deputy U.S. Marshal Tim Gutterson on the FX television drama Justified (2010–2015).
 He appeared in the play Where Do We Live at the Vineyard Theatre in May 2004.
 Pitts has also appeared in TV shows such as Law & Order, Ed, and Sex and the City.
 He had a recurring role in the first season of The Sinner and starred as Lance Lord in the crime drama series Sneaky Pete.

 Early life and education

-Pitts grew up in Weston, Connecticut, the son of Arlene and Joseph Rives Pitts.
+Jacob Rives Pitts was born on November 20, 1979, and grew up in Weston, Connecticut, the son of Arlene and Joseph Rives Pitts.
 He described himself as a hyperactive child.
 In high school, he was involved in the theater production company, and took part in productions while he was in school, including a performance as the Mysterious Man in Into The Woods.